w011e/llm-rag-practices/README.md

 ## 4.2 Evaluate retrieval

+__Why Do We Need Evaluation?__
+Purpose: To assess how well the search engine retrieves relevant documents.
+Goal: Improve accuracy and relevance of search results.

+__Ground Truth / "Gold Standard" Data__
-In order to evaluate the retrieval on specific metrics, we need to create a "ground truth" dataset with an LLM. gpt-4o-mini was used for this, follow [this notebook](notebooks/evaluate_retrieval/generate_ground_truth_data.ipynb) for further info.
+In order to evaluate the retrieval on specific metrics, we need to create a "ground truth" dataset with an LLM.
+This data is a set of manually labeled relevant documents which are used as a reference.
+It ednsures the evaluation reflects true relevance.
+To generate such data, gpt-4o-mini was used for this though' follow [this notebook](notebooks/evaluate_retrieval/generate_ground_truth_data.ipynb) for further info.

+__Evaluation Metrics__
+Precision: The fraction of relevant documents retrieved.

+Recall: The fraction of relevant documents that were retrieved out of all relevant documents.

+F1 Score: The harmonic mean of precision and recall, balancing both metrics.

+__Evaluating the Search Results__
+1. Compare search results against ground truth data.
+2. Calculate precision, recall, and F1 score.
+3. Analyze metrics to identify and address weaknesses.